HBCU-UP Program Overview

-The HBCU-UP at Tougaloo College presents a multilayered approach to broaden opportunities for African-American students to succeed in STEM majors.
+The Historically Black Colleges and Universities - Undergraduate Program (HBCU-UP) Program at Tougaloo College presents a multilayered approach to broaden opportunities for African-American students to succeed in STEM majors.
 This project will engage students from the pre-college level, during the first year, and up until graduation by using holistic strategies to identify, inform, motivate, and support students for success.
-These intervention strategies are anticipated to increased enrollment in STEM disciplines, higher success rates in gatekeeper courses, increased retention of freshmen, and increased students entering into the graduate school and STEM workforce.

-Our HBCU-UP Goals and Objectives:
+Our HBCU-UP Goals and Objectives

 This Implementation Program has three main objectives:

-1. To increase recruitment and retention of STEM majors by revamping the summer bridge program and developing an interdisciplinary freshman curriculum
+To increase recruitment and retention of STEM majors by revamping the summer bridge program and developing an interdisciplinary freshman curriculum

-2. To provide students with the opportunity to see the value of STEM in addressing real life problems through research
+To provide students with the opportunity to see the value of STEM in addressing real life problems through research

-3. To revitalize faculty by creating a learning community with comprehensive training in a student-centered learning pedagogy
+To revitalize faculty by creating a learning community with comprehensive training in a student-centered learning pedagogy

 More Information

-Year 2019 - 2020
+Year 2019 - 2020 ReportMeet the Research Team

 Jinghe Mao, Ph.D.